Policy Transfer for Continuous-Time Reinforcement Learning: A (Rough) Differential Equation Approach: Transfer learning between RL problems

-Then, $\mathcal{R}$ is continuous, where the $L^\infty$ (\resp $S^n_{\geq 0}$) space is equipped with the functional $||\cdot||_{\infty; [0, T]}$ norm (\resp matrix 2-norm). \end{lemma} Now, Theorem \ref{thm: general_TL} follows immediately from Lemma~\ref{lemma: R_continuity}.
-Indeed, by Lemma \ref{lemma: R_continuity}, the optimal policy is a continuous function in the LQR's model parameters.
+Then, $\mathcal{R}$ is continuous, with the $L^\infty$ (\resp $S^n_{\geq 0}$) space equipped with the uniform norm $||\cdot||_{\infty; [0, T]}$ (\resp matrix 2-norm). \end{lemma} Then, Theorem \ref{thm: general_TL} follows immediately from Lemma~\ref{lemma: R_continuity} (\cite{basei2022logarithmic}).
+Indeed, by Lemma \ref{lemma: R_continuity}, the optimal policy is a continuous function in the LQR's model parameters $\theta$.
 As a result, when the distance between $\tilde{\theta}$ and $\theta$ is small enough, the optimal policies of the two LQRs can be made arbitrarily close to each other.
 This implies the desired near-optimality.